 that the new trade would have.
 A good value for Stop is derived from the ATR, f.i.
 3*ATR(20).
 Setting a stop loss is recommended for risk control.

 Stop loss distance sent to the broker to act as a 'safety net' in case of a computer crash,

 in units of the real stop loss distance.
 At the default value 1.5 the stop sent to the broker is 50% more distant, thus preventing 'stop hunting' or similar broker practices.
-At 0, the stop is only controlled by software; at 1.0 the broker stop is identical to the real stop.
+At 0 the stop is only controlled by software; at 1

 If StopFactor is set to a negative value or if a BrokerStop function is not available in the broker plugin, the broker stop is only placed at opening the trade, but not updated afterwards.
 StopFactor has no effect on pool trades in Virtual Hedging Mode.

 Stop orders on NFA compliant accounts must be